rachel170/tp/docs/UserGuide.md

 * If there is a deck that has the same existing case-sensitive name, the deck will not be created because it would be considered a duplicate deck by the system.
 * There is a 40 character limit for DECKNAME.
 * Reserved names (such as `list`) can't be used as DECKNAME.
+* If multiple name prefixes are in the command text, only the last one would be selected.
+* If you are in card mode, you need to navigate back to the home screen via the Home command before adding new deck.

 </div>